Skip to main content

 DestinationWhat goes thereVersion resolution

-Google Artifact Registry (us-east1-maven.pkg.dev/pinpoint-gateway/gateway-maven)gateway-sdk-android-{VERSION}.aar + POM and gateway-sdk-core-{VERSION}.jar + POM (plus the internal shared libs)Git tag on HEAD → SDK_VERSION_OVERRIDE → fallback in sdks/kotlin/publishing/version.bzl
+Google Artifact Registry (us-east1-maven.pkg.dev/pinpoint-gateway/gateway-maven)gateway-sdk-android-{VERSION}.aar + POM, gateway-sdk-core-kmp-{VERSION}.jar + POM, and gateway-sdk-core-kmp-android-{VERSION}.aar + POMGit tag on HEAD → SDK_VERSION_OVERRIDE → fallback in sdks/kotlin/publishing/version.bzl

-GitHub Release assetsgateway-sdk-android-{VERSION}.aar + .pom, gateway-sdk-core-{VERSION}.jar + .pom, peak-pay-sample-android-{VERSION}.zip, plus iOS equivalentsSame resolution.
+GitHub Release assetsgateway-sdk-android-{VERSION}.aar + .pom, gateway-sdk-core-kmp-{VERSION}.jar + .pom, gateway-sdk-core-kmp-android-{VERSION}.aar + .pom, plus iOS equivalentsSame resolution.
 POMs are rewritten with the resolved version before attach so they match what Artifact Registry served.

 Consumers using Gradle (with rules_jvm_external or the standard Gradle dependency block) against Artifact Registry get the Maven-standard AAR layout and can resolve the full dependency closure (Android depends on core at the same version).
 Consumers pulling from the GitHub Release get the exact same closure in a single download — no separate Artifact Registry auth required for bring-up.